fanout/django-eventstream/README.md

 The first argument is the channel to send on, the second is the event type, and the third is the event data.
 The data will be JSON-encoded using `DjangoJSONEncoder`.

 Note: in a basic setup, `send_event` must be called from within the server process (e.g. called from a view).
-It won't work if called from a separate process, such as from the shell or a management command.
+It won't work if called from a separate process, such as from the shell or a management command, you could use Redis or another message queue to communicate between processes.

 ### Deploying